 Much like the lineage of approximately 10 percent of Europeans can be traced, in some way, back to Genghis Khan, so too can the traits of cannabis plants be traced back to a specific landrace strain.
 Just as with humans, however, centuries of breeding means that any given plant may only contain a small amount of the original strain’s genetic material.

 The prohibition of cannabis contributed to this confusion in part because many illegal grow ops were driven underground.
 Here, cultivators began to mix strains to create hybrids, and the gene pool became murkier.
 With few opportunities to test illegal strains in a lab, the genetic origins of the plants were largely identified by tracing which parent strains were mixed to create the offspring.
 Most breeders focused on THC content as a major selling point and selectively bred strains to produce the highest levels of THC and inadvertently bred other traits out of the plants.

-Decades of underground cultivation means that much of what we know about cannabis breeding comes from those who have risked their freedom to perfect the art of growing.
+Decades of underground cultivation mean that much of what we know about cannabis breeding comes from those who have risked their freedom to perfect the art of growing.
 As a result, we are only beginning to understand the techniques behind creating new strains or breeding old ones.
-But with legalization spreading quickly across the US and the world, that art is becoming an exact science which could soon give us some of the world most powerful and iconic new strains.
+But with legalization spreading quickly across the US and the world, that art is becoming an exact science that could soon give us some of the world’s most powerful and iconic new strains.

 Have you ever grown a landrace or heirloom strain?
 These ten rarities are difficult to grow, but well worth the effort - if you're…

 With a portfolio of vibe-specific flower, pre-rolls, and vapes, LEUNE is going beyond the traditional stoner stereotypes and redef…

 Despite the excitement and the joints lit, there is still much to do before we see dispensaries in the streets of The Empire State…

 A legit seed bank with loads of recognized breeders behind its name to support it.